 Since joining Color Of Change in 2011, Rashad has greatly expanded the scope, voice and impact of the organization: doubling the membership, expanding to four offices (Oakland, New York, Washington, Hollywood), increasing staff tenfold, and exponentially increasing the pathways for everyday people to pursue racial justice, including industry insiders.

-Prior to his work at Color Of Change, Rashad served as Senior Director of Media Programs at GLAAD and worked on racial justice and voting rights at the Right to Vote Campaign and FairVote.
+Prior to his work at Color Of Change, Rashad served as Senior Director of Media Programs at GLAAD— developing strategies to transform representations of LGBT people in media, and leading large-scale research, messaging alignment and engagement projects focused on changing public perception and advancing acceptance of LGBT people and their families across race, religion and geography.
+Earlier on, he worked to promote racial justice and voting rights at the Right to Vote Campaign and FairVote.